rust-lang/reference/src/attributes/diagnostics.md

 }
 ```

+r[attributes.diagnostics.lint.override-forbid]
+It is an error to specify a lint level attribute weaker than `deny` that overrides a `forbid` in effect for that item.

 This example shows how one can use `forbid` to disallow uses of `allow` or
 `expect` for that lint check: